 for when the thing takes itself out enough so its tech cannot be discovered by the enemy.

 - Older Gundam series have this, without any real way of escaping from an exploding mobile suit.

-- Averted in the original Gundam with the Core Fighter system, which was designed primarily as a method for preserving valuable combat data should any of the Project V mobile suits be put out of commission.
+- Averted with any mobile suit using the Core Block system (Yes, this includes the Impulse Gundam from Gundam SEED Destiny), and thus has a Core Fighter.
+The original Gundam's Core Fighter was designed primarily as a method for preserving valuable combat data should any of the Project V mobile suits be put out of commission.
 That the pilot would also be saved by this system was considered merely a side benefit: the combat data was what mattered; the pilot's job after ejected would be to fly back to base so that the data could be preserved.

 - Averted in Patlabor, where, being in a Real Robot setting, people build in ejection seats.
 In the second movie, however, one of them jams in a warzone, leaving the pilot to die.